Born in Dar es Salaam.

-Enenda comes from Swahili.
-It means “go forward, make progress.”
+Comes from Swahili — “go forward, make sustainable progress.”
 In a continent where sustainability is too often reduced to checkbox compliance or aspirational press releases, we chose a name that demands movement.

 Enenda Impact Capital exists because we believe the gap between sustainability commitment and sustainability impact is an infrastructure problem.
 The intention is often there.
 The capital is often there.
-What's missing is the operational discipline to connect them — the same discipline that the financial world takes for granted.
+What's missing is the operational discipline to connect them.

 Gabriel Kilima Bundala